-The surfing world went into pandemonium this month on account of Kelly Slater dropping the most definitive evidence yet that man has mastered the ocean and created a wave all of our own.
-And then it went into meltdown all over again this week when news broke of the WSL buying into the Kelly Slater Wave Company creation as a means to train the world’s up-and-coming professional surfers and grow the sport.
+The surfing world went into pandemonium recently on account of Kelly Slater dropping the most definitive evidence yet that man has mastered the ocean and created a wave all of our own.
+And then it went into meltdown all over again when news broke of the WSL buying into the Kelly Slater Wave Company creation as a means to train the world’s up-and-coming professional surfers and grow the sport.

-Creating the original surfable wave pool, “Snowdonia” in Wales, Wavegarden was the first to cash in on its technology, with NLand Surf Park having purchased a blueprint to open in Austin, Texas sometime this year.
-In basic terms, Wavegarden Snowdonia uses totally submerged hulls that push the water forwards and sideways respectively to create a soliton (solitary) wave from beneath - like the rolling tidal bores in Hangzhou, China.
+In basic terms, Surf Snowdonia uses totally submerged hulls that push the water forwards and sideways respectively to create a soliton (solitary) wave from beneath - like the rolling tidal bores in Hangzhou, China.

 Kelly Slater Wave Company

 It’s been the only name on everyone’s lips since Slater released clips of the world’s best surfers dominating the Fresno farm break, an artificial wave in a pond that’s similar, but not identical, to Wavegarden.
-In the most simple of terms, Kelly’s wave uses the same basic technology as Wavegarden with one vital difference.
+In the most simple terms, Kelly’s wave uses the same basic technology as Wavegarden with one difference.
 Kelly’s mechanical plow, also dragged under water, is designed at an angle.
 And with the right velocity is able to create the piece de resistance - a rideable, head-high tube.
-It’s a step forward in wavepool technology of epic proportions, seemingly leaving first-to-market rival Wavegarden treading water in the race for the perfect, and therefore most profitable, manufactured wave.

 The drawbacks of Kelly’s wave?
 According to Greg Webber, the outspoken Australian surfboard designer and innovator responsible for an airtight wave pool patent, the shape and structure of soliton waves limit a surfer’s ability to get deep inside a wave.
 “And that’s a fundamental part of what makes a wave a fun wave in the ocean is whether it’s got a flat face or a nice hollow face.
 And no one searches the globe for a flat-faced wave,” he says.